Kristfur/the-fire-pit/README.md

 - Python
     - Python was the main language used
     - Python packages used:
-        - colorama - Used to make colored text in the terminal.
-        - pyfiglet - Used to create the title text.
+        -

 - Heroku
-    - The game is hosted on the heroku platform.
-The live link to the app is [here](https://battleships-kristfur.herokuapp.com/).
+    - The app is hosted on the heroku platform.
+The live link to the app is [here](https://the-fire-pit-65d9c073f7cf.herokuapp.com).

+- Font Awesome
+    - Icons for the social media in footer were obtained from [https://fontawesome.com/](https://fontawesome.com/)

+- Favicon.io
+    - Favicon files were created by [https://favicon.io/](https://favicon.io/)

+- balsamiq
+    - Wireframe diagrams were created using [balsamiq](https://balsamiq.com/)

+- Google Maps Platform
+    - Interative map on home page

+- Django
+    - Project was creted using django

+- Bootstrap
+    - Bootstrap was used to style the app

+- ElephantSQL
+    - Hosts the database for the app

 # Testing